jhpyle/docassemble/_docs/modifiers.md

 `reload` value evaluates to `False` or `None`, the screen will not reload.

+# <a name="precedence"></a>Changing order of precedence

+As explained in [how **docassemble** finds questions for variables], if there is more than one [`question`] or [`code`] block that offers to define a particular variable, blocks that are later in the [YAML] file will be tried first.

+For example, suppose your friend developed a [YAML] file with questions and code blocks that define the variables `client.age`, `client.eligible`, and `docket_number`.
+In your interview, you would like to define `client.age` and `client.eligible` the same way your friend does.
+You can accomplish this by using [`include`] to incorporate by reference your friend's [YAML] file.
+But suppose you don't like the way your friend asks the question to determine `docket_number`.
+No problem; just write a [`question`] in your own [YAML] file that defines `docket_number`, and make sure that this [`question`] appears after the [`include`] block that incorporates your friend's [YAML] file.
+That way, your question will be used instead of your friend's.

+However, there may be times when the relative placement of blocks within the [YAML] file is not a convenient way for you to designate which questions override other questions.

+For example, suppose there are two [`question`] blocks in your interview that define `favorite_fruit`.
+The second one is always used because it appears later in the [YAML]; the second question supersedes the first.

+{% include side-by-side.html demo="supersede-regular" %}

+If you wanted the first question to be asked instead, you could rearrange the order of questions, but what if you wanted to keep the order the same?

+One alternative is to use the `id` and `supersedes` directives:

+{% include side-by-side.html demo="supersede" %}

+In this example, the `id` and `supersedes` directives tell the interview that the first question takes precedence over the second.
+Adding an `id` to a block has no other side effects.

+Another way of changing the order of precedence is to use the [`order` initial block].

 # <a name="comment"></a>Hidden `comment`s

 To make a note to yourself about a question, which will not be seen by